mikeygough/mikeygough/README.md

 <i>previously</i>: worked as a derivatives researcher and trader at tastytrade / small exchange.

+Javascript, Typescript, Ruby, React and Ruby on Rails

 <code>my seemingly impossible good is happening right now.</code>